Wu Shengli: Command of the PLA Navy

 Wu Shengli was appointed commander of the PLA Navy in August 2006, when a terminal illness forced his predecessor, Admiral Zhang Dingfa, to step down.
 Zhang died in December 2006.
-Vice Admiral Ding Yiping, who was six years younger than Wu but became an alternate CPC Central Committee member five years earlier, had been groomed to be the candidate for Navy Commander.
+Vice Admiral Ding Yiping, who was six years younger than Wu but became an alternate Central Committee of the Chinese Communist Party member five years earlier, had been groomed to be the candidate for Navy Commander.
 However, Ding was penalized following the Ming-class submarine 361 accident in April 2003, which killed its entire crew of 70 people.
 In the aftermath, Ding was demoted by one grade, removing him from contention.
 Wu was promoted to the rank of admiral in June 2007.

 Wu presided over the PLA Navy during a time of expanding Chinese maritime interests, increasing regional tensions, and diversifying missions for the navy.
 The service has grown from a narrowly focused coastal defense force to an emerging expeditionary force.
 His tenure has been marked by a litany of achievements and historic firsts.
 These include the PLA Navy's first deployment of a counter-piracy task force to the Gulf of Aden in 2008, the successful preparation and execution of the 60th Anniversary Fleet Review in 2009, the first evacuation of foreign nationals from a distant country during the 2011 Libyan Civil War, and the commissioning of Liaoning, China's first aircraft carrier, in 2012.

 Central Military Commission and Central Committee

-Wu became a member of the 17th CPC Central Committee in 2007 and of the Central Military Commission (CMC) in March 2008.
-In the run up to the 18th Communist Party Congress in November 2012, some PLA-watchers expected that Wu would be named vice chairman of the CMC or defense minister.
+Wu became a member of the 17th Central Committee of the Chinese Communist Party in 2007 and of the Central Military Commission (CMC) in March 2008.
+In the run up to the 18th National Congress of the Chinese Communist Party in November 2012, some PLA-watchers expected that Wu would be named vice chairman of the CMC or defense minister.
 However, after the Party Congress, he remained PLA Navy commander.
-He was reelected a member of the 18th Central Committee (2012–2017).
+He was reelected a member of the 18th CCP Central Committee (2012–2017).